What Does a Physician Assistant Do? (PA Duties by Specialty)

 will vary depending on the type of setting you may choose to work in.
 Regardless of the setting, the PA in cardiology can order and interpret tests, prescribe medications, diagnose an illness, assist in surgery, perform certain procedures, and manage treatment plans for their patients.
 If you choose to work in the inpatient or hospital setting, some of your most common responsibilities will be participating in rounds, performing consultations, completing the admission history and physical and preparing the discharge summaries.
 In the outpatient setting, your most typical responsibilities will include follow-up care on your patients, initiating and adjusting medications, new patient consults, and any education the patient may need.

-3. What Does a Physician Assistant in Dermatology Do?
+3. Physician Assistant's Duties in Dermatology

-If you choose that you want to work in the world of dermatology, you will find yourself working in collaboration with a Dermatologist.
-In the world of dermatology, the physician assistant responsibilities are just not looking at rashes all day.
+you choose that you want to work in the world of dermatology, you will find yourself working in collaboration with a Dermatologist.
+In the world of dermatology, the physician assistant's responsibilities are just not looking at rashes all day.
 You will be part of a team and have the authority to diagnose and treat patients who have a wide array of skin, hair, and nail conditions.
 Some of these conditions that the patient is seeking care for may need a medical approach to remedy.
 Other conditions that the PA in dermatology

 may manage will require surgical intervention.
 You will also come across clients who are seeking cosmetic intervention for their condition.
 You would be treating these types of conditions in collaboration with your supervising physician.

-4. What Does a Physician Assistant in Emergency Medicine Do?
+4. Physician Assistant's Duties in Emergency Medicine

 Physician assistants have been playing a very important role within the emergency department

 since the 1960s.
-The physician assistant duties in the emergency department can range from triaging a patient, performing procedures to performing lifesaving measures.
+The typical physician assistant duties in the emergency department can range from triaging a patient, performing procedures to performing lifesaving measures.
 If the emergency department seems like the right fit for you as a PA, your daily responsibilities will include taking detailed histories, ordering therapeutic diagnostics, and prescribing medications, to name a few.
 Some of the procedures you may find yourself performing are laceration repair, casting and splinting, and thoracentesis.
 Of course, there are many other duties and responsibilities that you will have ownership of, but these are to give you an example.

-5. What Does a Physician Assistant in ENT/Otolaryngology Do?
+5. Physician Assistant's Duties in ENT/Otolaryngology

 If you decide that you want to pursue a career in ENT/otolaryngology